tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if any of dwc:countryCode, dwc:decimalLatitude, dwc:decimalLongitude are EMPTY; POTENTIAL_ISSUE if the geographic coordinates are within the distance given by bdq:spatialBufferInMeters from the center (or one of the centers), of the bdq:sourceAuthority provides more than one per country code of the supplied dwc:countryCode as represented in the bdq:sourceAuthority; otherwise NOT_ISSUE. bdq:spatialBufferInMeters default = "5000",bdq:sourceAuthority default = "GBIF Catalogue of Country Centroides" {[https://raw.githubusercontent.com/jhnwllr/catalogue-of-centroids/master/PCLI.tsv]}
+EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if any of dwc:countryCode, dwc:decimalLatitude, dwc:decimalLongitude are EMPTY; POTENTIAL_ISSUE if (1) the geographic coordinates are within the distance given by bdq:spatialBufferInMeters from the center of the supplied dwc:countryCode as represented in the bdq:sourceAuthority (or one of the centers, if the bdq:sourceAuthority provides more than one per country code) and (2) the dwc:coordinateUncertaintyInMeters is EMPTY or less than half the square root of the area of the country; otherwise NOT_ISSUE.

 ### Information Elements

 Acted Upon:
 dwc:countryCode,dwc:decimalLatitude,dwc:decimalLongitude

+Consulted:
+dwc:coordinateUncertaintyInMeters

 ### Parameters

 bdq:spatialBufferInMeters,bdq:sourceAuthority

+### Source Authorities and Default Parameter Values

+bdq:spatialBufferInMeters default = "5000",bdq:sourceAuthority default = "GBIF Catalogue of Country Centroides" {[https://raw.githubusercontent.com/jhnwllr/catalogue-of-centroids/master/PCLI.tsv]}

 ### Examples